+If a complainant wishes to escalate a complaint of bias, the DfE will require evidence to be submitted with the complaint.
 The Secretary of State will only intervene when they believe that the governing board has acted unlawfully or unreasonably.

-The SCU will not overturn a school's decision about a complaint except in exceptional circumstances, such as the school acting unlawfully.
+Theywill not overturn a school's decision about a complaint except in exceptional circumstances, such as the school acting unlawfully.

-When making a final decision about a complaint, the school reserves the right to seek advice from the SCU on whether they are acting reasonably and lawfully; however, they will not be able to advise on how to resolve the complaint.
+When making a final decision about a complaint, the school reserves the right to seek advice from the DfE on whether they are acting reasonably and lawfully; however, they will not be able to advise on how to resolve the complaint.